Hiiirad/personal-notes/Tech Guide/Docker/README.md

 As Docker-Compose understands how to launch your application containers, it can also be used to scale the number of containers running.

 The scale option allows you to specify the service and then the number of instances you want.
 If the number is greater than the instances already running then, it will launch additional containers.
-If the number is less, then it will stop the unrequired containers.
+If the number is less, then it will stop the inessential containers.

-- Scale Up the number of _web_ containers you previously creatd by using the command below:
+- Scale Up the number of _web_ containers you previously created by using the command below:
   ```bash
   docker-compose scale CONTAINER_NAME=NUMBER_OF_INSTANCES
   docker-compose scale WEB=3